 The discovery of anthracite coal in the Tremont area of Pennsylvania shaped commerce and development well into the 1800s.
 The Union Canal was constructed in the 1820s to connect the Schuylkill and Susquehanna rivers and improve transport of anthracite coal.
 A branch canal was constructed from Lebanon to Pine Grove through what is now Swatara State Park.
 The flood of 1862 destroyed the branch.
-By then because the LebanonTremont Branch of the Reading Railroad on the opposite bank of Swatara Creek served all transport needs, the canal was never repaired.
+By then because the Lebanon–Tremont Branch of the Reading Railroad on the opposite bank of Swatara Creek served all transport needs, the canal was never repaired.

-The Swatara Rail-Trail stretches 10 miles along Swatara Creek, from Pine Grove almost to Lickdale, revealing remnants of both the canal and the railroad along the way.
-Even though the path is somewhat close to Interstate 81, the lush forest surroundings and rugged trail surface create a sense of remoteness perfect for the adventure lover.
+The Swatara Rail-Trail stretches 10 miles along the western side of Swatara Creek, from Pine Grove almost to Lickdale, revealing remnants of both the canal and the railroad along the way.
+A new bridge, several hundred feet long, crosses the creek and provides a connection to Bear Hole Trail on the other side.
+Together they span over 15 miles.

-offers another backcountry treat; an extended day or weekend excursion on both trails may be in order.
+Nearby, a few miles north of the park, the Stony Valley Railroad Grade offers another backcountry treat; an extended day or weekend excursion on both trails may be in order.
 The trail also connects to the Appalachian Trail near Inwood.

 There are several places with parking and informational kiosks along the Swatara Rail-Trail, as listed below from south to north.

 - Lickdale Trailhead: located on the southern tip of the trail on Monroe Valley Road; includes spaces for horse and boat trailers